diagnosenet/diagnosenet.github.io/_posts/2019-07-02-building-cluster-on-jetson-tk2.md

 ssh utx@XXX.XXX.XXX.XXX
 ```

-Once logged into this interface, you can open a shell on each node _via_ the serial port with the `minicom` program:
+Once logged into this interface, you can open a shell on each node, using the serial port with the `minicom` program:

 ```bash
 sudo minicom -D /dev/ttyUSB$X